The Ultimate Guide to Calming Your Dog

 10. Practice Calm and Assertive Energy

 Dogs are highly intuitive and can pick up on their owner’s energy and emotions.
-To help your dog remain calm, it’s essential to project a sense of calm and assertive energy yourself.
+To help your dog remain calm, it’s essential to project a sense of calm a dog and assertive energy yourself.
 Avoid reacting to your dog’s anxious behavior with panic or frustration, as this can intensify their stress levels.
 Instead, speak softly and move calmly around your dog.
 Use positive reinforcement and reward calm behavior.
 Your own calmness and confident demeanor can have a significant impact on your dog’s emotional state.

 Conclusion